 The Legacy of Magnus Hirschfeld

-Magnus Hirschfeld is one of the most prominent activists in history, and was well-ahead of his time in terms of raising the profile of LGBTQ+ people in a positive manner and stood up for our rights in a time when it was not necessarily the ‘acceptable’ or ‘popular’ thing to do.
+Magnus Hirschfeld is one of the most prominent activists in history and was well ahead of his time in terms of raising the profile of LGBTQ+ people in a positive manner and standing up for our rights in a time when it was not necessarily the ‘acceptable’ or ‘popular’ thing to do.